01yzzyu/yzzyu.github.io/_pages/project.md

       <li>Developing a decoupled content and style injection mechanism to separately control the semantic content of actions and their stylistic execution, enhancing the flexibility and expressiveness of the generated motions.</li>
     </ul>
   </li>
-  <li><strong>Preliminary Results:</strong> Initial experiments demonstrate a 30% improvement in motion coherence and a 25% increase in style diversity compared to baseline methods, as evaluated by human experts in animation and computer graphics.</li>
 </ul>

 <h3>A Generative Model for Revitalising Characters with Decoupled Content and Style Injection</h3>